Consider the Apple

 - Lalvin D47

 Overall, I’ve been less impressed with ale yeasts (despite what the AHA might tell you) and tend to gravitate towards wine yeasts as they tend to preserve the apple character more fully.
 I’ve been especially impressed with the Lalvin 71B-1122 and the Lalvin D47.
-The former is typically used for nouveau wines (young wines meant to be drunk within a short period of time) and the latter is better for something you plan on aging.
+The former is typically used for nouveau wines (young wines meant to be consumed within a short period of time) and the latter is better for something you plan on aging.
 It’s important to consider the alcohol level of your cider and factor it into your yeast selection.
 Most fresh pressed cider will clock in with a specific gravity ranging from 1.040-1.050.
 As ciders will finish dry (all the way down to 1.000) that means your cider could range from 5-7% ABV.

 Some people add sugars to their cider to boost the alcohol and to add other flavors.
 In that scenario, I’d offer up the same advice we give for high gravity beers, consider aging them to let them mellow.
 I’ve already made five gallons of cider this year (and have consumed at least 2 gallons of that) and plan to make at least five more.
 I like to split my batches and will be trying two new yeasts next time around.
 We recently got in a fresh shipment of Wyeast’s Dry Cider Yeast which promises a “crisp and dry [fermentation] with [a] big, fruity finish.”
 I’ll be splitting that with another (to be determined) wine yeast.
 As always, if you’ve fermented something delicious, no matter what it is we’d love to try it at our swap!
 Join us on the first Wednesday of every month at 6:30pm.